Parler is offline, but violent posts scraped by hackers will haunt users

 The conservative alternative to Twitter wants to be a place for free speech for all.
 It turns out, rules still apply.

-Sen. Ted Cruz tweeted in June that he was joining Parler, calling it “a platform [that] gets what free speech is all about.”
+Sen. Ted Cruz (R-Tex.) tweeted in June that he was joining Parler, calling it “a platform [that] gets what free speech is all about.”
 In just one week, the site gained 1 million users, bringing it to nearly 3 million users by early July.

-The site steadily gained users as Trump and prominent conservative voices continued to rail against big tech companies, and some Republicans tried to push changes to a critical social media law.
+The site steadily gained users as Trump and prominent conservative voices continued to rail against big tech companies and as some Republicans tried to push changes to a critical social media law.
 Still, Trump himself didn’t join.

 After the election, Parler saw an even bigger bump.
-Many voices encouraged a jump to the site, included Fox News personality Sean Hannity.
-Parler said its users doubled that month to more than 10 million people.
-In its lawsuit filed Monday, it said more than 12 million used the site.
+Many voices, including Fox News personality Sean Hannity, encouraged a jump to the site.
+Parler said its users doubled that month to more than 10 million.
+In its lawsuit filed Monday, it said more than 12 million people used the site.

-Parler reached the top spot for downloads on the Apple App Store in the U.S. on November 8, five days after the election.
-It reached it again January 9, the day after Twitter banned Trump.
+Parler reached the top spot for downloads on the Apple App Store in the United States on Nov.
+8, five days after the election.
+It reached it again Jan.
+9, the day after Twitter banned Trump.
 It was downloaded 296,000 times in the country that day, according to data from Sensor Tower.

 Matze has said the app welcomes all voices from across the political spectrum.
 But the company has attracted a right-wing base fed up with what they view as censorship on traditional social media sites.